 - have limited scope or be a "one off"

 - have an end point.

 You do not need to apply or get approval for a scheme or undertaking if it intends to achieve equal opportunity for people of a particular disability, race, age, sex, marital status, sexual orientation, intersex status, gender identity or for pregnant women and people with caring responsibilities.

 It will generally be covered by an existing exemption in the Equal Opportunity Act 1984 (SA).
 If you aren’t sure if your scheme or undertaking is a special measure, contact us for advice.

 If a discrimination complaint is made against your scheme or undertaking, you will need to give good reasons to the Commissioner for Equal Opportunity as to how and why it is a special measure.

-If your scheme or undertaking does not fit within an existing exemption in the Act you may still be able to apply to the South Australian Employment Tribunal (SAET) for a temporary exemption.
+If your scheme or undertaking does not fit within an existing exemption in the Act you may still be able to apply to the South Australian Civil and Administrative Tribunal for a temporary exemption.